acumen-ci/FrontEnd/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-The testing framework we use is Jest.

-Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).